technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 11/Lab 11 - Investigating Incidents with Defender, Sentinel, and Security Copilot.md

 - Adjust Security Compute Units (SCU) settings in Security Copilot to optimize resource usage.

 **Task 1: Investigating Microsoft Defender incident in Security Copilot**

-1\.
-In **Microsoft Defender** page, navigate and click on **Incidents & response**, then click on **Incidents & alerts**.
+1. In **Microsoft Defender** page, navigate and click on **Incidents & response**, then click on **Incidents & alerts**.
 Now, click on **Incidents**, then click on **Multi-stage incident involving Execution & Credential access on one point**.

 ![](./media/image1.png)

-2\.
-On **Multi-stage incident involving Execution & Credential access on one endpoint** pane that appears on the right side, navigate and click on **Close** button.
+2. On **Multi-stage incident involving Execution & Credential access on one endpoint** pane that appears on the right side, navigate and click on **Close** button.

 ![A screenshot of a computer Description automatically generated](./media/image2.png)

-3\.
-In the **Attack story** tab, navigate and click on **Copilot** on the top right side of the page as shown in the below image.
+3. In the **Attack story** tab, navigate and click on **Copilot** on the top right side of the page as shown in the below image.

 ![A screenshot of a computer Description automatically generated](./media/image3.png)

-4\.
-Review the **Incident summary**.
+4. Review the **Incident summary**.

 ![](./media/image4.png)

-5\.
-Click on the horizontal ellipsis beside the **Incident summary**, then navigate and click on **Open in Security Copilot**.
+5. Click on the horizontal ellipsis beside the **Incident summary**, then navigate and click on **Open in Security Copilot**.

 ![A screenshot of a computer Description automatically generated](./media/image5.png)

-6\.
-Now, review the incident summary in the standalone portal of Security Copilot.
+6. Now, review the incident summary in the standalone portal of Security Copilot.

 ![](./media/image6.png)

 **Task 2: In-Depth Incident Analysis with Microsoft Sentinel and Security Copilot**

-1\.
-In the Security Copilot prompt bar, enter the following prompt:
+1. In the Security Copilot prompt bar, enter the following prompt:

-**Provide details on the current incidents listed in Microsoft Sentinel, including incident severity, status, and associated alerts**
++++**Provide details on the current incidents listed in Microsoft Sentinel, including incident severity, status, and associated alerts**+++

 ![](./media/image7.png)

-2\.
-Carefully review the output.
+2. Carefully review the output.

 ![](./media/image8.png)

 ![A screenshot of a computer Description automatically generated](./media/image9.png)

-3\.
-Now, click on **Export to Excel**, after the download is completed, click on **Open file** link as shown in the below images.
+3. Now, click on **Export to Excel**, after the download is completed, click on **Open file** link as shown in the below images.

 ![](./media/image10.png)